 How to Make Low Carb Beef Curry Stew

 I’ve decided on two ways that I like to prepare this low carb curry and both only require about 30 minutes of prep.
 The beef curry may be cooked in a dutch oven or in a crock pot.
 The challenge I encountered repeatedly as I tested this dish was that by the time the beef was tender, the vegetables were a bit over-cooked and were the same color as the curry.
 Don’t get me wrong it tasted amazing, but let’s just say that it didn’t photograph well – it wasn’t very pretty.

 The only way around the “ugly brown food” dilemma was to cook the vegetables separately from the meat.
 To do this, I steamed the butternut squash, cauliflower, and green beans all together in the microwave for about 4-5 minutes then stirred them into the curry at the end of cooking.
 I also steamed the zucchini in the microwave.

 NOTE: I understand that some of you do not like to use the microwave to heat food.
 A steam basket in a pot works just fine.
 And feel free to use more vegetables in the curry.
 I chose the proportions to fit my daily carb intake.

-Serving this flavorful and hearty beef curry over zucchini noodles was perfect and provided a nice dose of veggies.
+Serving this flavorful and hearty low carb beef curry stew over zucchini noodles was perfect and provided a nice dose of veggies.
 Did I mention that my family loved it?
 Even the picky one!

-This Hearty Beef Curry with Winter Vegetables is a complete meal and 9 net carbs per big serving!
+This Hearty Low Carb Beef Curry Stew with Winter Vegetables is a complete meal and 9 net carbs per big serving!

 Nutritional Info per 8 servings: Calories: 305, Fat: 22, Carbohydrates: 9, Fiber: 3, Protein: 20, NET CARBS 7